aornota/sclerotic/src/md/2000 Strong (1C) opening bid/2100 Game-forcing responses/2110 1H response/- 1H response -.md

 The {1H} response to a {1C} opening bid shows a balanced (4333, 4432 or 5332) hand with 9+ HCP.
 This response is forcing to game.

-If opener's RHO bids, see [coping with interference over game-forcing responses to {1C} opening](#-coping-with-interference-over-game-forcing-responses-to-1c-opening).
+If opener's RHO bids over this reponse, see [coping with interference over game-forcing responses to {1C} opening](#-coping-with-interference-over-game-forcing-responses-to-1c-opening).

 // TODO-NMB: With a two- or three-suited hand, opener bids {1S} to find out more about responder's shape?...